types of loading dock lifts

 Hydraulic Dock Leveler Features

-Is started by a push of a button
+Is started with a push of a button

 As the buttons are released, the platform then floats down to the trailer floor